pete-rai/p5js-bubbles/README.md

 }
 ```

-The following CSS styles can be overridden in the source data.
+The following CSS styles can be overridden within the source data.

 * .bubbles_bubble { background-color }
-* .bubbles_bubble { background-color }
+* .bubbles_bubble { color }
 * .bubbles_bubble:hover { background-color }
 * .bubbles_bubble:hover { color }

 You can specify any subset of these CSS selectors - any that you don't specify will fall back to the default color scheme.
 You can apply per bubble coloring to any subset of your source data - any that you don't specify will fall back to the default color scheme.

-#### Precedence of Specified Color
+#### Precedence of Specified Colors

-The following is the precedence of specified color on a per selector basis:
+The following is the precedence of specified colors on a per selector basis:

 1. Per bubble colors within the source data
 2. Any CSS that you have included